railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 ### OS X

 You can find the Terminal application through Spotlight (click the magnifying glass in the top right of the screen and start typing "Terminal"), or navigate to `Applications/Utilities/Terminal` in Finder.

+If you installed Ruby with the Railsbridge Virtual Machine, your command prompt should look like `vagrant@precise32:`.
+If not, start up and enter the virtual machine with the steps at the bottom of the [pre-workshop instructions](/pre_workshop).

 ### Windows

 Launch the Git Shell if it isn't already open.
 Go back to to Step 1 of [Install Ruby on Windows](install/windows) if you need to launch it again.

 ### Linux